VinuraD/vinurad.github.io/index.md

+---
-layout: page
+layout: default
-title: "HOME"
+title: Vinura (Dhananjaya) Galwaduge
-permalink: /
+---

+This is a sample `index.md` page for a Jekyll-powered